-TipRanks shows that Pioneer has received 11 buy ratings and one hold ratings from analysts.
-Considering that the stock is now at $151, analysts are projecting (on average) upside potential of 58%.
+TipRanks shows that Pioneer has received 10 buy ratings and two hold ratings from analysts in the past three months.
+Considering that the stock is now at $156, analysts are projecting (on average) upside potential of about 25%.

 Vertex Pharmaceuticals (VRTX)

-The company scored a key approval from the FDA for its third CF drug, Symdeko, earlier this year.
-The approval came two weeks earlier than expected and “potentially speaks to the FDA’s growing comfort with the suite of VRTX medicines” says JP Morgan’s Cory Kasimov.
-Management is now anticipating a “strong launch” for Symdeko with E.U. approval on track for the second half of 2018.
+The company scored a key approval from the FDA for its third CF drug, Symdeko.
+The approval came two weeks earlier than expected and “potentially speaks to the FDA’s growing comfort with the suite of VRTX medicines” said JP Morgan’s Cory Kasimov.

-Overall, this “strong buy” stock scored 13 top buy ratings and just one “hold” rating in the past few months.
-Meanwhile, the average analyst price target of $208 works out to 30.7% upside from current share levels.
+Overall, this “strong buy” stock scored ten buy ratings and just three “hold” rating in the past few months.
+Meanwhile, the average analyst price target of $211 works out to 15% upside from current share levels.

 Defense giant Raytheon Company (NYSE:RTN) is the world’s largest producer of guided missiles.
 As with Boeing, you may be concerned that this stock would suffer in the event of a trade war.
 However, you can rest easy.